wftutorials/laravel-tutorial2/Tutorial.md

 @endsection
 ```

-Now when we run our app we can see how the page changed.
+Now when we run our app we can see how the page has changed.

 [extending_layouts.png]